laveeshb/azure-functions-sqs-extension/dotnet/src/Azure.WebJobs.Extensions.SQS/README.md

 Amazon SQS extension for Azure Functions using the **In-Process (WebJobs) hosting model**.

+> 📦 **Note:** This package is a modernized continuation of the legacy [AzureFunctions.Extension.SQS](https://www.nuget.org/packages/AzureFunctions.Extension.SQS) package, updated for Azure Functions v4, .NET 6/8, and modern AWS SDK patterns.

-> ℹ️ **Note:** For new projects, consider using [Azure.Functions.Worker.Extensions.SQS](https://www.nuget.org/packages/Azure.Functions.Worker.Extensions.SQS) which supports the **isolated worker model** (Microsoft's recommended approach).
+> ℹ️ **Recommendation:** For new projects, consider using [Azure.Functions.Worker.Extensions.SQS](https://www.nuget.org/packages/Azure.Functions.Worker.Extensions.SQS) which supports the **isolated worker model** (Microsoft's recommended approach).
 The in-process model will be [retired on November 10, 2026](https://aka.ms/azure-functions-retirements/in-process-model).

 ## Installation